Da Vinci's Code Leicester do you know Bill Gates has it?

 Codex Leicester

-Those who follow Bill Gates on they surely know that the founder of Microsoft reads too many books.
+Those who follow Bill Gates on social media know for sure that the founder of Microsoft reads a lot of books.

 Each year, it recommends books to read and sends random collections of books and more to anyone lucky enough to get.